Reading list Switch to dark mode

 </config>

-You can see we have given item name=”customsection” and it define its data source as Webkul\Section\CustomerData\CustomSection.
+You can see we have given an item name=”customsection” and it defines its data source as Webkul\Section\CustomerData\CustomSection.

 Now, we will create getSectionData() in Webkul\Section\CustomerData\CustomSection.php file.
 This function is responsible for setting data in different sections.